Marigolds Planting Them In Vegetable Gardens

 Marigolds: Planting Them In Vegetable Gardens

 Have you planted Marigolds (Tagetes) in your vegetable gardens?
-They not only have bright yellow, orange, and red colors, they attract beneficial insects, such as ladybugs, hoverflies, and parasitic mini-wasps.
+They have bright yellow, orange, and red colors and attract beneficial insects, such as ladybugs, hoverflies, and parasitic mini-wasps.
 Just remember to plant them in full sun.

-Marigolds and tomatoes are good garden companions because they like similar growing conditions.
-French Marigolds repel whiteflies and kill bad nematodes.
-Those whiteflies drive me crazy in the summer, do you get them where you live?
-Where I buy my garden seeds: SeedsNow
+Marigolds and tomatoes are good for your garden when companion planting because they like similar growing conditions.
+French Marigolds repel whiteflies and kill harmful nematodes.
+Those whiteflies drive me bonkers in the summer.
+Do you get them where you live?
+This is where I buy my garden seeds: SeedsNow

 Marigolds For Vegetable Gardens

-If you have a garden, perhaps you have never thought of the glory that marigolds can bring your garden.
-Not only are they beautiful, but they actually have a lot of perks.
-Depending on the variety, Marigolds can reach up to 6 to 48 inches in height.
-One of my favorite parts of Marigolds is that they have anti-viral, anti-fungal, anti-bacterial, and anti-inflammatory properties.
-Yes, you can even eat Marigolds!
-A lot of times, they are eaten in salads and even desserts.
+If you have a garden, perhaps you have never thought of the glory marigolds can bring.
+Not only are they beautiful, but they have a lot of perks in your veggie garden.
+Marigolds can reach 6 to 48 inches in height, depending on the variety.
+One of my favorite parts of Marigolds is their antiviral, antifungal, antibacterial, and anti-inflammatory properties.
+Yes, you can even eat Marigold petals and stems!
+These edible flowers are often eaten in salads and even desserts.

 How to Plant Marigolds

 Marigolds are perfect garden companions for basil, broccoli, cabbage, cucumbers, kale, potatoes, squash, and tomatoes.
 They enhance the growth of each one.
-My favorite ones are the short squatty ones because they do not get too tall and take over my garden.
+My favorite varieties are the short, squatty ones because they don’t get too tall and take over my garden.

 Marigolds for Vegetable Gardens

 This flower is native to Mexico and Central America.
-They are robust, free-branching, almost totally trouble-free plants, growing 6 inches to 6 feet tall.
-They have flowers from pale yellow to gold and also brownish maroon.
+It is a robust, free-branching, almost totally trouble-free plant that grows 6 inches to 4 feet tall.
+The flowers range from pale yellow to gold and brownish maroon.

-They are finely divided, ferny, almost spindly, and usually strong-scented.
+They are finely divided, ferny, almost spindly, and usually have a strong scent.
 Annuals will bloom from early summer to frost if you pick or clip off the old flowers.
-In the desert, they bloom best from fall until frost.
+In the desert, they bloom best from early fall until first frost.

 They are easy to grow from seeds, although you can pick up some annuals from your local garden shops.
 The seeds will sprout in just a few days in warm soil, so be ready to watch for them.
 Don’t you love seeing the first seeds sprout?